 John Hardcastle

 I am a self-employed lawyer, specifically a barrister, with a mixed civil practice.
+The majority of my work now involves property or contract disputes.

 I was called to the Bar in 2011 having previously spent 16 years as a firefighter, initially with Nottinghamshire Fire & Rescue Service and then with South Yorkshire Fire & Rescue.
 I left the fire service after starting a part-time law degree and then went on to qualify for the Bar.